Why the LMArena is a flawed approach to LLM evaluation

 Structural biases in the LMArena against open and academic models

-Proprietary companies also enjoy a structural advantage on the LMArena simply because they have more resources.
-One important factor is that the Arena allows providers to submit an unlimited number of models.
-In practice, this means that well-resourced organisations can enter not only their main releases, but also a large number of closely related variants into the evaluation pool.
+Another issue is that proprietary companies can leverage their vast resources to help their models be more competitive on the LMArena.
+This is due to the fact that the Arena allows competitors to submit an unlimited number of models for evaluation, meaning that well-resourced organisations can enter not only their main releases, but also a large number of closely related variants into the evaluation pool.

 A paper released last year by Cohere examined how this dynamic plays out.
 The authors found that proprietary providers tend to submit far more models to the Arena than academic or open groups.
 These submissions include both genuinely distinct releases and numerous experimental variants of the same underlying system.
 Because each variant is treated as a separate “player” in the Arena’s Elo-style rating system, submitting more models creates more opportunities for a provider’s strongest variants to rise to the top of the leaderboard.

-The Cohere analysis also highlights how this setup creates incentives for strategic behaviour.
-For example, providers can increase the number of head-to-head matches involving their strongest models by surrounding them with weaker variants, or by frequently releasing new variants to take advantage of the Arena’s tendency to prioritise newer entries.
-When results are later reported, providers can then showcase only their best-performing variant, while quietly ignoring weaker ones.
-The chart below illustrates how a provider’s average Arena performance tends to increase along with the number of model variants they submit.
+The Cohere paper also shows how this setup can incentivise companies to be strategic about how they release models onto the Arena.
+For example, providers can increase the number of head-to-head matches involving their strongest models by surrounding them with their own weaker variants, or by frequently releasing new variants to take advantage of the Arena’s tendency to prioritise recently entered models.
+When providers then report their results from the Arena, they can cherry-pick their best-performing variant and quietly ignore that they ever entered weaker performing models.
+The pattern in the chart below suggests that this indeed may be happening, showing that a provider's average Arena performance increases along with the number of model variants they submit.

 Graph showing that more models leads to higher rankings on the LMArena, favouring proprietary model providers

-Proprietary models also benefit from advantages in hosting resources.
-Each provider is responsible for hosting their own models and covering the cost of user interactions.
+Commercial companies also have access to a lot more hosting resources, which gives them yet another advantage.
+On the LMArena, each provider is responsible for hosting their own models and covering the cost of user interactions.
 For academic and open groups, these costs can quickly become prohibitive, leading them to exhaust their token budgets far earlier than commercial providers.
 As a result, open models are more likely to be “silently” retired from the pool, further increasing the share of battles involving proprietary systems.

-Finally, model providers gain access to rich data from the LMArena itself, including the prompts users submit, the styles of responses that tend to win comparisons, and the interaction patterns that perform well.
-This information can be fed back into subsequent training and fine-tuning, allowing these companies to optimise their newer models specifically for Arena-style interactions.
+Finally, model providers gain access to rich data from the LMArena itself, which includes the prompts users submit, the styles of responses that tend to win, and the interaction patterns that perform well.
+This information can be fed back into subsequent model training and fine-tuning, allowing these companies to optimise their newer models specifically for Arena-style interactions.
 Over time, this means models are not just getting better in a general sense, but better at the Arena in particular.
-The leaderboard then rewards this optimisation, reflecting not objectively superior models so much as models tailored to Arena preferences.
+The leaderboard then rewards this optimisation, reflecting not so much objectively superior models so much as models tailored to Arena preferences.

 Why “good” is an undefined metric in general-purpose LLM evaluation